Ian Grob: Career

 Come 1977, Grob stepped down to Formula Three, hoping that would improve his results.
 He raced in both the British Formula Three Championships for Alan Docking Racing.
-In a Chevron-Toyota B38, he manage some decent results, such as 5th at Silverstone, and a 3rd place in the non-championship B.R.S.C.C.
+In a Chevron-Toyota B38, he managed some decent results, such as fifth at Silverstone, and a third place in the non-championship B.R.S.C.C.
 Trophy race at Mallory Park.

-During the European winter, he travelled to New Zealand for the 1978 Peter Stuyvesant International Formula Pacific Series.
+During the European winter, Grob travelled to New Zealand for the 1978 Peter Stuyvesant International Formula Pacific Series.
 After teaming up with Sphere Drake Racing, he drove their March-Ford 763/77B, managing just one top sixth finish, on the temporary circuit at Wigram.
 For rest of the 1978 season, Grob returned to England, joining Ibec Racing Developments Hesketh Team for an assault on the 24 Hours of Le Mans.
 Partnered by Guy Edwards, the team's Ibec P6 suffered from mechanical troubles which dropped it to 42nd position after just a few hours.
 Despite recovering well from this early setback, in the 19th hour its Cosworth DFV engine failed completely and the Ibec's race was over.

 Both Grob and Edwards returned to Le Mans in 1979.
 This time, they were entered by March Racing, in a BMW March M1, with the BMW supported driver, Dieter Quester.
 Despite this strong line-up, the trio failed to qualify for the race.
 A few weeks later, Manfred Winkelhock had replaced Quester for the Brands Hatch 6 Hours.
 After a strong qualifying, the car was fourth on the grid, but failed to finish the race.

-In 1980, he went Stateside to the IMSA championship and drove March's BMW M1 in the 24 Hour Pepsi Challenge, at the Daytona.
+In 1980, Grob went Stateside to the IMSA championship and drove March's BMW M1 in the 24 Hour Pepsi Challenge, at the Daytona.
 Although classified in 43rd place, the car failed to finish race due to drive shaft problems.
 This was to be Grob's last international appearance.